DerpyOnion/Andrews-Blooket-Hacks-READ-THE-README-/README.md

 While using these hacks, there is a chance you can get banned.
 Use these at your own risk.
 I am not responsible for if you get in any trouble while using these hacks.

-# DO NOT STEAL MY WORK!

-I am in the process of taking legal action against someone stealing my code and posting it as their own.
-They modified my code as well as deleted all credit towards me.
-Do not steal my work as I will take legal actions.

 # Blooket Info